UniversalDependencies/docs/treebanks/bm_crb/index.md

 General annotation questions (either Bambara-specific or cross-linguistic) can be raised in the [main UD issue tracker](https://github.com/UniversalDependencies/docs/issues).
 You can report bugs in this treebank in the [treebank-specific issue tracker on Github](https://github.com/UniversalDependencies/UD_Bambara-CRB/issues).
 If you want to collaborate, please contact [aplooon&nbsp;(æt)&nbsp;gmail&nbsp;•&nbsp;com].
-Development of the treebank happens outside the UD repository.
+Development of the treebank happens directly in the UD repository, so you may submit bug fixes as pull requests against the dev branch.
-If there are bugs, either the original data source or the conversion procedure must be fixed.
-Do not submit pull requests against the UD repository.

 | Annotation | Source |
 |------------|--------|